Cynthia Hawkins

 — Thelma Golden

-Since the 1970s, Hawkins has investigated the potentials of abstract painting.
+Hawkins has investigated the potentials of abstract painting since the 1970s.
 While often beginning a work or series with a predetermined conceit or strategy, Hawkins’ process-oriented practice simultaneously embraces the improvisational to create a systemised space for her continually evolving vocabulary.
 Her early works on canvas used systems of geometry to explore fundamentals of space and space-time to investigate three and four dimensional movement.
-Concurrently she charted the development of symbolic language through the introduction of sequences of shapes and signs that are, as she has written, “strung together [to] imply a sentence or a passage of text”.
+Concurrently she charted the development of symbolic language through the introduction of sequences of shapes and signs that are, as she has written, ‘strung together [to] imply a sentence or a passage of text’.

 While her work in the late 1990s shifted towards the abstraction of references sourced from the physical world – from the forest floor to microbiological contours and astronomic forms – Hawkins maintains that her ‘practice is abstraction’.
 Hawkins subverts expectations of figuration as a de-facto-political mode, offering the non-objectivity of her chromatic worlds as a way into painting’s social possibilities.
 The intertextual relationships between symbols, signs, geometric contours, and calligraphic marks merge into an ecosystem of forms that develop the painterly beyond mere expressionism.